aalimsee/2.12-tf-lambda-s3/README.md

 {bucket_name} would be "my-s3-bucket"
 {object_key} would be "uploads/myfile.txt"
 Your Lambda function extracts these values to process the event and send notifications.

+# Troubleshoot SMS Issues
+If your SNS SMS notifications are not being received, here’s how you can troubleshoot the issue:

+1. Check SNS SMS Delivery Status
+AWS SNS logs SMS deliveries and failures.
+Run the following AWS CLI command to check SMS delivery logs:

+    aws sns get-sms-attributes

+Look for attributes like:

+delivery_status_success_rate
+delivery_status_failure_rate
+If delivery_status_failure_rate is high, there might be an issue with AWS or the carrier.

+# Upload file to s3 bucket (aalimsee-lambda)
+aws s3 cp ~/ce9-exercises/2.10-static-website-example/staging.html s3://aalimsee-lambda